DavidLyon66/Heichalot-CMS/README.md

 - Python 3.10+ and pip
 - Node.js 18+ and npm (for video rendering only)
+- Optional: Ollama & Gemma3
-- Optional: Mosquitto MQTT broker (for LAN AI chat)
+- Tailcat (for WAN & LAN AI chat)

 ### Setup